teekuningas/clothinv/README.md

 Opening this URL will pre-configure their Clothinv instance to connect to the same backend, enabling shared access to the inventory data.

-**Note on Simplicity:** Clothinv maintains its design philosophy of simplicity by not implementing user accounts, fine-grained permissions, or user groups.
+**Note:** Clothinv does not implement user accounts, fine-grained permissions, or user groups.
 All users accessing a shared backend via the configuration URL will have the same level of access to the data.